 We have presented a concise language model LMNtal, which has logical links, multisets, nested nodes and transformation as its "big four" elements.
-LMNtal was inspired by communication using logical variables, and its principal goal as a concurrent programming language has been to unify processes, messages, and data.
-There are many languages and computation models that support multisets and/or graph rewriting, but LMNtal is unique in the design of link handling in the presence of membrane hierarchies.
+LMNtal was inspired by communication using logical variables, and its principal goal as a concurrent language has been to unify processes, messages, and data.
+There are many languages and computation models that support multisets and/or graph rewriting, but LMNtal is unique in the design of link handling and its combination with hier-archical multisets.